 Many of us grew up sitting at the family dinner table.
-Often, it was rectangular, with the family’s primary bread winner(s) sitting at their end of the table.
+Often, it was rectangular, with the family’s primary bread winner(s) sitting at the end of the table.
 Regardless of the shape, the rest of the family sat at designated seats, night after night, year after year.
 Sometimes, long after the kids had grown and left the household, when they returned for a family meal, they automatically assumed their childhood seats at the family table.

-Step 1: Jointly establish new ground rules.
-It’s clear that rising-generation members will actively participate in a mutigenerational philanthropic family endeavor only if they have meaningful seats at the table.
-Ask each other, “How would you like all family members to show up at the new philanthropy table?”
-This is often the hardest step for members of the wealth-creating generation, who are accustomed to ruling the roost.
-Good ground rules emanate naturally from family members—they are not imposed by elders or outside facilitators.
+This is often the hardest step for members of the wealth-creating generation who are accustomed to ruling the roost.
+Good ground rules for philanthropic discussion emanate naturally – they are not imposed by elders or outside facilitators.

-- Decisions won’t be made unilaterally; collective decision-making is the objective.
+- Decisions won’t be made unilaterally – collective decision-making is the objective.

-- No interrupting.
+- No interrupting anyone.

 - Accept conflict and its resolution as a necessary catalyst for learning and change.

-Step 2: Articulate a common purpose for the family’s philanthropic endeavor.
-Ask each other, “What do you want to get out of this experience?”
-Some answers we’ve seen include:
+Ask each other, “What do you want to get out of this experience?” to establish a baseline for every family member’s participation.
+Possible answers include:

 - Learn more about effective, strategic philanthropy.